EdwinLi09/Tic-Tac-Toe/README.md

+# Tic-Tac-Toe
-Using Visual Studio Code, I developed a console-based Tic Tac Toe game that allows two users to manually input their shaped into the grid, replicating the original game.
-The game employs a 2D array to determine the winner by checking rows, columns, and diagonals for matching symbols.
-This personal project provided me with valuable experience in C++ programming.
+This project contains a console-based Tic-Tac-Toe game developed using C++ and Visual Studio Code.
+The game allows two players to manually input their symbols into the grid, replicating the classic Tic-Tac-Toe experience.
+The game uses a 2D array to determine the winner by checking rows, columns, and diagonals for matching symbols.

-Techical Skills:
-1. C++ Programming
-# Start-Up
+# Project Features

-1. On Visual Studio Code, run the file.
+- Allows two users to play against each other.
-2. Within the terminal, it will prompt the current player to input their desire row/column to put their "X" or "O" on the grid.
+- Players input their desired row and column to place their "O" and "X" on the grid.
-3. After that, it will prompt the next player and so on.
-4. At the end, the row, diagonal, or column with the matching symbol will win the game.
+- The game checks row, columns, and diagonals for matching symbols to determine the winner.

+# Technical Skills
+- C++

+# Getting Started
+- Open the file in Visual Studio Code.
+- Compile and run the file in terminal.